Debit vs Prepaid Crypto Cards 2026

 Choose Debit If:

 You are a daily spender.
 Debit cards eliminate the friction of manual top-ups.
 Your balance is always available, and conversion happens automatically.
-Best picks: Wirex (up to 8% cashback), OKX (5% OKB cashback), or Coinbase (4%, US).
+Best picks: COCA (up to 8%, self-custody), Wirex (up to 8% cashback), or Bitget Card (up to 8%).

 You travel internationally.
 Debit cards with 0% FX convert to the local currency at interbank rates in real time.
 No need to pre-load multiple fiat currencies.
 Best picks: Gnosis Pay (0% everything), Kraken (0% FX), Ready Metal (0% FX + 3% STRK cashback).